Urzula Glienecke – Theologian and Artist

 Urzula Glienecke was born in 1974 in a country that doesn’t exist (anymore).
 She grew up in a family consisting of 4 females, one of them non-human.
 She was surrounded by and fell in love with nature, art, music and ancient Latvian culture and spirituality.

 Urzula went on the barricades for freedom and independence of her country in 1991.
 She has been studying and teaching theology, interreligious dialogue and also about fundamentalism from 1993 to 2011 in Latvia, Germany, Norway and Ireland.
 She often travels around the world, sometimes fulltime.

-Currently Ursula is working for the Iona Community in Scotland.
+Currently Urzula is a New Member of the Iona Community in Scotland.